WP-Autoplugin/wp-banana/README.md

 ## Supported AI Models

-WP Nano Banana supports a wide range of state-of-the-art AI image models for both generation and editing.
+WP Banana supports a wide range of state-of-the-art AI image models for both generation and editing.
 Below are some of the available models you can use:

 - **Google Gemini 3 Pro Image Preview**, a.k.a. **Nano Banana Pro** (`gemini-3-pro-image-preview` / `google/nano-banana-pro`)
 - **Google Gemini 2.5 Flash Image**, a.k.a. **Google Nano Banana** (`gemini-2.5-flash-image` / `google/nano-banana`)